oscarqjh/iNTUition-v9.0-HydroPets/README.md

 ![](https://drive.google.com/uc?export=view&id=1tq5FBuRMhtD-nKDf3kHt7M9P-O4cWpQb)

 ## Features
-- stay hydrated while growing your hydropets
+- Stay hydrated while growing your hydropets!
-- simple and easy to use
+- Simple and easy to use
-- push notification every hour for user to drink water
+- Push notifications every hour to remind user to drink water
-- after drinking water, user can enter the app to water a virtual plant
+- After drinking water, user can water a virtual plant
-- virtual plant will grow after being watered a specific number of times
+- Virtual plant will grow after being watered a specific number of times
-- When fully grown, the virtual plant will bear a fruit that can be opened
+- When fully grown, the virtual plant can be harvested
-- When fruit is opened, a small virtual pet is spawned, and can be collected by the user
+- There is a random chance virtual pet is spawned, and they can be collected and fed by the user

 ## Showcase
 ![](https://drive.google.com/uc?export=view&id=1P0EMssZirBg8eVe1FibgXZjsz6i0moTI)